 Dr. Pugh Yi has more than 30 years of experience in conducting policy research, evaluation, analysis, technical writing, and proposal writing.
 Her work has focused on quality and equity in public health, education, and employment.
-Her experience includes serving as Akeso Director of the evaluation of Facing Our Risk of Cancer Empowered's (FORCE) eXamining Relevance of Articles for You (XRAY) program, evaluation of the US Department of Labor Office of Disability Employment Policy's Visionary Opportunities to Increase Competitive Integrated Employment (VOICE) Initiative, evaluation of the Agency for Healthcare Research and Quality's Patient-Centered Outcomes Research Training Fund Program.
+Her experience includes serving as Akeso Director of the evaluation of Facing Our Risk of Cancer Empowered's (FORCE) eXamining Relevance of Articles for You (XRAY) program, evaluation of the US Department of Labor Office of Disability Employment Policy's Visionary Opportunities to Increase Competitive Integrated Employment (VOICE) Initiative, and evaluation of the Agency for Healthcare Research and Quality's Patient-Centered Outcomes Research Training Fund Program.
 Dr. Pugh Yi served as a senior analyst for the evaluation of the Robert Wood Johnson Foundation and American Heart Association's Voices for Healthy Kids Initiative, which the American Evaluation Association awarded Outstanding Evaluation of the Year, 2018.
 She earned a Ph.D. in research psychology from the University of California, Riverside, and was a post-doctoral research fellow at the Johns Hopkins School of Public Health Prevention Research Center.

 Advisory Committee on Interdisciplinary and Community-Based Linkages & Pugh-Yi, R.H.
 (2019).
 Promoting the inclusion of population health at the nexus of primary health care delivery and public health: 18th annual report to the Secretary of Health and Human Services and Congress.
 Rockville, MD: Health Resources and Services Administration.